parsonsmatt/servant-persistent/README.md

 ### Why use a custom snapshot?

 This allows extra dependencies to be baked into the ci base image.
-Otherwise they are build locally into `.stack-work`
+Otherwise they are built locally into `.stack-work`

-###